iamAden/Flight-Ticket-Booking-System/README.md

   - (this command only need to execute once. after that when u wanna run the application u can just cd to com.ft.flight first, then run mvn spring-boot:run)
 - finally, run the app ```mvn spring-boot:run```

-- NOTE: if mvn not executable, its because maven is not in your laptop PATH.
+- **NOTE**: if mvn not executable, its because maven is not in your laptop PATH.
 Follow this tutorial to solve 👉 https://www.youtube.com/watch?v=88FB8MDgScA&t=1s
+- **NOTE 2**: if ur getting surefire
-- TIP: must ```cd com.ft.flight``` first, and then ```mvn spring-boot:run```
+- **TIP**: must ```cd com.ft.flight``` first, and then ```mvn spring-boot:run```

-5. Seeing the website
+### 5. Seeing the website
-- open ur browser and go to localhost:8080/login
+- open ur browser and go to localhost:8080/login anddd DONE!! 🥳

+- **NOTE**: if you are getting error localhost:8080 port is taken, there are two ways to solve
+  - if you had successfully ran the application before, kill the running terminal OR
-- NOTE: if your localhost:8080 port is taken, can change the server port to 8081
+  - if you killed the terminal but still facing the same problem, can change the server port
     - open application.properties file under com.ft.flight>src>main>resources>application.properties
     - ```server.port=8081``` can change to whatever u like, eg 8081 or 8082, etc
     - so when u go to check the website go according to your server port, eg localhost:8081/login

- - TIP: If you can't send message inside contact, turn off your antivirus program or change to another browser
+ - **TIP**: If you can't send message inside contact, turn off your antivirus program or change to another browser